 Not everyone can invest in a 401(k).
 You can only invest in a 401(k) if you work for a company that offers one.
-If you quit your job, you won't be able to add anymore money to you old 401(k).
+If you quit your job, you won't be able to add any more money to your old 401(k).

 There is a limit to the amount you can add to your 401(k) per year.
-As of 2012, you can only invest up to $17,000 a year into your 401(k).
-When you turn 50, you can invest up to $22,500 a year.
+As of 2019, you can only invest up to $19,000 a year into your 401(k).
+When you turn 50, you can invest up to $25,000 a year.
 There is no limit to the amount of money you can invest in an annuity.

 However, the 401(k) offers an extra tax benefit.
 You can deduct your 401(k) contributions from your taxes for the year.
 This lowers your taxes for today while saving money for the future.
-You cannot deduct your annuity contributions.
-It only offers the tax delay on your investment gains.
+You cannot deduct your annuity contributions; it only offers the tax delay on your investment gains.

 Both accounts penalize early withdrawals.
 If you take money out when you are younger than 59 1/2, you will likely owe an extra 10 percent penalty.
 Once again, this penalty applies to the entire 401(k) withdrawal, whereas it only applies to your annuity gains.